Get Support

 Outpatient withdrawal management is reserved for people with little to no risk of dangerous withdrawal symptoms.
 At your first appointment your provider will assess your risk for severe withdrawal and if warranted, refer you to an inpatient medically-managed withdrawal program.
 After the withdrawal period is over, you are encouraged to return to us for outpatient relapse prevention treatment.

-During the withdrawal stage, we will schedule daily appointments for up to 5 consecutive days, to monitor your medication adherence and assess withdrawal symptoms.
+During the withdrawal stage, we will set appointments as needed to monitor your medication adherence and assess withdrawal symptoms.
 You must visit a clinic in person in order to begin treatment so we can measure your blood alcohol content before prescribing medication.
 After your treatment has started, your provider may allow you to do follow up appointments remotely.
 If you are already abstinent from alcohol at your first appointment, you provider will determine how often you need to be seen as you progress through relapse prevention.
-Arkansas patients must attend all appointments in a clinic, per state law.

 It's important for your provider to know how much alcohol and other substances are in your system to ensure your safety when prescribing medications.
 Ongoing testing will help your provider adjust your treatment plan and monitor your progress over time.